 Do you feel like your smartphone camera is restricting you?
 Until you do, don’t feel forced to make the upgrade.
 A DSLR is fun and useful, but it’s not the only way to engage in photography as a hobby.
 In fact, there are some very talented photographers using only their iPhone cameras to take pictures.

 It’s all about what you want to do and the best tools to do it.
+And a good point and shoot camera might well be the happy medium for you.

 Have you got more questions about making the upgrade from a smartphone camera to a DSLR?
 Do you want to share your own experiences with other users?
 Join the conversation in the comments section below.